cmhac/enforce-notebook-run-order/docs/README.rst

 ^^^^^^^^^^

-To use ``enforce-notebook-run-order`` as a standalone script, simply run it with the path to the notebook you want to check:
+To use ``enforce-notebook-run-order`` as a standalone script, simply run it with the path to the notebook(s) you want to check:

 .. code-block:: bash

-    enforce-notebook-run-order my_notebook.ipynb
+    enforce-notebook-run-order my_notebook.ipynb my_other_notebook.ipynb

 Or point it to a directory to check all notebooks in that directory: